hdShang/arxiv-daily/docs/cs-CV/2025-11-22/papers/251118127v1-sfhand-a-streaming-framework-for-language-guided-3d-hand-forecasting.md

 ---
 layout: default
-title: SFHand: A Streaming Framework for Language-guided 3D Hand Forecasting and Embodied Manipulation
+title: "SFHand: A Streaming Framework for Language-guided 3D Hand Forecasting and Embodied Manipulation"
 ---

 # SFHand: A Streaming Framework for Language-guided 3D Hand Forecasting and Embodied Manipulation